An Experienced Team That’s Here to Help

 Dilek has been involved across the wide spectre of education from the secondary school system to higher education and, for the past 17 years, has held senior management roles in the vocational education sector.
 She has led the College through transformational change from being a traditional Registered Training Organisation to the national online educational services provider it has become today.
 When people ask me ‘why?’, she says, I say ‘because education will change your life.
 Invest in yourself and you’ll never look back.’

 Disability I Aged Care I Community Services I Leisure & Health I Mental Health I Allied Health

-Sam is our community services guru who heads our academic team.
+Sam is our community services lead assessor who is passionate about the industry.
 With a Graduate Diploma of Portfolio Management, Diploma of Community Services, Diploma of Leadership and Management, Certificate IV in Training and Assessment and Certificate IV in Education Support, his career has taken him into almost all aspects of community services, from community work to portfolio management.

 Sam’s mantra is focus and his message is “The key to success is to stay focused, stay inspired and always remember the reason why you chose to do the course in the first place.
 This will get your through.”

 Aged Care Portfolio, Lead Assessor

 Lisa is a big part of the NCA community.
 She has years of experience working in industry as a Nursing Assistant in hospitals, residential care and home care.
 Lisa understands the complexities of industry and employers’ needs and expectations at ground level.
 She has played a key role in the development of our aged care portfolio to ensure we offer courses that support industry standards and meets its needs.

 A truly dedicated professional, Lisa will push all boundaries to make sure you walk away with the qualification.